shalimar sacrilege

 lent a deep complexity to the tropicalia (i get coconut, banana, pineapple, and flowers) of Banana Boat.
 I was intrigued, so of course, I had to take it a few steps further.
 I layered the Body Shop’s Coconut body butter on the parts of my body untouched by the sun’s rays, and their shimmering coconut lotion over the top of the banana boat, finishing with a few spritzes of Shalimar.
 I can almost hear you all groaning, saying, “Why the hell would she want to do that to Shalimar?!?)
 I don’t know.
 I was compelled.

 The truth is, I really like what this combo of products does to me in conjunction.
 It is summer, damn it, or almost, and I want to smell a little tropical, is that so wrong?
 I know a lot of perfumistas dislike coconut, but i have no problem with it, actually enjoy it.
-But I don’t want to smell like straight pina colada. the shalimar makes me feel darker, more complex than a strait cocktail of tropical smells would, and the shimmer of the lotion mIMG_3407akes me feel all glowy.
+But I don’t want to smell like straight pina colada. the shalimar makes me feel darker, more complex than a strait cocktail of tropical smells would, and the shimmer of the lotion makes me feel all glowy.
 I found some images of me at what I believe to be my glowiest, as an illustration of how the combo makes me feel.
 I feel smoky, seductive, and not a little exotic.
 The vanilla and coconut combine to make a creamy, milky smell that is neither, and the smokiness comes out somehow, as if my skin is sending off waves of heat.
 I love it, dear readers, and nothing you can say will make me feel bad about it.
 Ok, maybe I feel guilty already, since I have spent so much time on this post defending my experiment.
 Ah well, know thyself, right?

 But the experiment served its primary purpose.
 From now on, whenever I put on Shalimar and coconut, I will think of my lovely post-conference visit with my brother and sister-in-law in Detroit—all the good conversation, laughter, and food, going to the zoo, shopping, chatting.
 These will forever be recalled to me like old friends.
 All I need to do is slide into some lotion and spray on a bit of Guerlain.